In 2026, mid-sized businesses are prioritizing profitability over growth.

 Knowing how the breakeven point is used in various business and investment decisions can help you optimize strategies.
 Let’s now take a deeper look at how to calculate your break-even point.

-Break-Even Point (Units) = Fixed Costs ÷ (Selling Price per Unit - Variable Cost per Unit)
+Break-Even Point (Units) = Fixed Costs ÷ (Revenue per Unit − Variable Cost per Unit)

-Break-Even Point (Sales Dollars) = Fixed Costs ÷ Contribution Margin Ratio
+Break-Even Point (Sales Value) = Fixed Costs ÷ Contribution Margin Ratio

 Omar runs a retail construction supply shop in Riyadh, selling materials like cement bags, tiles, and basic hardware to contractors and individual buyers.
 He wants to know how many cement bags he must sell each month before he starts making a profit.